CiscoTestAutomation/getting-started/develop-guide/writeparser/writeparser.rst

 |   3.
 Iterate through each line of the device output data.
 |   4.
 Look for patterns in the output and add any matching patterns to a Python dictionary.

-The result of the parser and schema classes working together is a standardized and *structured* output that works with network automation scripts, regardless of OS or communication protocol.
+Using these classes together results in output that is a standardized and relaibly structured.
+This is crucial for network automation scripts to work across different types of OS's and communication protocols.

 Later sections will describe this process in more detail and multiple examples will be provided.